Hard Travelin’ Heroes

 Being a comic book, the bad guys of the series are often “cartoonish” and eliminate any grey area between good and evil.
 Slapper Soames, the mine owner in “Journey to Desolation,” is also the sheriff of the isolated town and thinks nothing of issuing death sentences against anyone who stands in his way.
 His villainy even extends to using former World War II Nazis – who refer to him as “Führer” – as henchmen.

 Yet within these fictional narrative extremes are small nuggets of truth as well.
-Just as Black Canary offered an honest assessment on the lives of Native Americans, the same holds true for the miners under the thumb of Slapper Soames.
-“We all work in Slapper’s mines,” one of them tells Green Arrow and Green Lantern.
+“We all work in Slapper’s mines,” one of the miners under the thumb of Soames tells Green Arrow and Green Lantern.
 “Mostly ’cause we don’t know any other kind ’a work, an’ even if we did, there ain’t none around.”
 The town itself is named “Desolation” and is described as “a place where poverty is the norm, and tears are more plentiful than bread.”

-The 1960s may be long gone and the civil unrest that rocked the decade subsided, but the divisions that split the country then still remain today.
+The 1960s may be long gone and the civil unrest that rocked the decade subsided, but the divisions that split the country then still remain in the now.
 People continue to struggle to make ends meet, environmental decay still exists, hate crimes continue to rise, and desperation still lingers in the air for far too many.

 Green Arrow and Green Lantern may not have solved America’s problems during their time as “hard traveling heroes,” but they shed a light on those issues just the same – a light that continues to serve as a beacon decades later.